Digital-Wellness-Standard/IDM/whitepaper/index.md

 ---

-### **6.4 Appeals and Continuous Improvement**
+### 6.4 Appeals and Continuous Improvement

-Applicants and certified organizations have the right to appeal audit results through a transparent, structured process managed by the **DWS Appeals Committee**.
-Appeals are reviewed independently from auditing entities to guarantee procedural fairness.
+Applicants and organizations seeking certification under the IDM framework will have the right to appeal audit results through a transparent, structured process to be managed by the **DWS Appeals Committee** once established.
+Appeals will be reviewed independently from auditing entities to ensure procedural fairness and maintain confidence in the integrity of the certification process.

+The **Digital Wellness Standard (DWS)** will implement a **Continuous Improvement Protocol** under the future **Governance Board**, ensuring that the IDM standard remains scientifically rigorous and socially relevant.
+Revisions to scoring criteria or methodologies will be version-controlled, publicly documented, and subject to stakeholder consultation.
-The **DWS Governance Board** implements a **continuous improvement protocol**, updating the standard periodically based on empirical evidence, user data, and emerging research in digital well-being and ethical design practices.
+Updates will reflect new empirical evidence, user data, and emerging research in digital well-being and ethical design practices.

 ---